|Booker T. Jones: Soul

 "I think they see me as kind of a glue [when we're on tour] to bring all their stuff together," he says jokingly, but then turns wistful.
 "I've had dreams of someday doing something really great with that band.
 But, now Stephen has gotten hearing aids - age is coming into play now.
 I'm sixty-two now and it's amazing to see my peers, people I know, being considered, you know, as 'the old guys.'"

-It was, again, through sister-in-law Rita Coolidge who then introduced Jones to yet another musician who would take both men to new places musically.
+It was, again, through sister-in-law Rita Coolidge who introduced Jones to yet another musician who would take both to new places musically.

 "Rita had gotten involved with Kris Kristfferson and he and Willie [Nelson] were friends, and Willie had rented out the apartment below us in Malibu," recalls Jones.